ethereum/ethereum-org-website/src/content/nft/index.md

 - [NIFTEX](https://landing.niftex.com/)
 - [NFTX](https://gallery.nftx.org/)

+[MAKE THIS MORE RELATABLE – OWN A PIECE OF A PICASSO]

 The first NFTs ever made, CryptoPunks can be pricey these days.
 These platforms allow you to own $PUNK which represents a share of a CryptoPunk NFT.
 And once you own $PUNK you become a shareholder in that NFT, meaning you should have a say in things like revenue sharing.
 It's very likely that one day soon owning a fraction of an NFT will enter you into a decentralised autonomous organisation (DAO) for managing that asset.